Essential Vitamins: Supplements or Serums?

 Vitamin A

 Topical administration of vitamin A on a daily dosing schedule achieved levels up to 4-fold higher than standard vitamin A supplementation.
-Oral doses of over 1000 IU of vitamin A can, however, lead to severe side effects such as headaches, blurred vision, skin dryness and even reduced muscle function.
+When it comes to oral use of vitamin A, most people get all the vitamin A they need through their diet, such as in sweet potatoes, carrots, spinach, and cantaloupe.
+Too much vitamin A, however, lead to side effects such as headaches and blurred vision.
 In terms of treating the skin, topical retinol is the winner here.

 Vitamin B3 (Niacinamide)